 In a frying pan, brown the things that need to be browned, then combine in a pan with the stuff that didn't need to be browned.

 Add the chopped tomatoes and K Cider.
 If you're not in the UK and can't get K Cider, you can probs substitute for whatever the homeless drink themselves to death on in your area.

 Add some herbs.
 I have this weird thing where I can never remember which herbs are which, so I just added all the green ones.
-It smelled kinda like those pizza flavored chips you get in Spain.
+It smelled kinda like those pizza flavoured crisps you get in Spain.

-I was going to toss some green food coloring in, because I Google image searched "stew" and they were all brown, rather than red like mine.
-But my housemate used all of my green food coloring when he made cakes a while ago and never replaced it.
+I was going to toss some green food colouring in, because I Google image searched "stew" and they were all brown, rather than red like mine.
+But my housemate used all of my green food colouring when he made cakes a while ago and never replaced it.
 Dickhead.

 Simmer for 40 minutes to an hour, divide into bowls and add a generous sprinkling of ketamine to each.
 It's probably best to add the ketamine after you've bowled it up to avoid any pesky overdoses.

 I used ketamine purchased in Hoxton Square at 3AM from some random guy I met in a pub, but any ketamine will do.